aicell-lab/ddls-course/content/course/ddls-2023/module-1/assignment-2.md

 ---
-title: Assignment 1
+title: Assignment 2
-linktitle: Assignment 1
+linktitle: Assignment 2
 date: '2023-08-26'
 type: book
 ---
-This week you work in your project groups to map out data-driven life science research.
-Your aim is to find and describe two peer-reviewed papers that fall under the umbrella of data-driven life sciences (review [module material](../) for a description) and a database that openly shares data that can be recycled in future research.
-In addition to the pdf you are asked to upload here, you will be asked to give a very short presentation (max 4 minutes) of the outcome of your research to the rest of the class.
+This week you will map out data-driven life science research.
+Your aim is to find and describe a peer-reviewed paper that fall under the umbrella of data-driven life sciences (review [module material](../) for a description) and a database that openly shares data that can be recycled in future research.
+In addition to the pdf you are asked to upload [here](https://forms.gle/HysGc7Aav2X8eLRt5), you will be asked to give a very short presentation (max 4 minutes) of the outcome of your research to the rest of the class.

 Here is what this pdf should contain, in the form of bullet points (no need to write a long text!)
+-   Your name and email address

--   For the two papers
+-   For the paper
     -   write down the references
     -   explain what the aim of the paper was
     -   write down what data was used (collected or recycled)